syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the date format to be displayed in the input textbox of Datepicker.
-The selected Datepicker value will be displayed in specified date format.
+Specifies the format, which is used to format the value of the DatePicker displayed in the input.
+The format also will be used to parse the input.The default value of dateFormat based on the culture.